a-scales/cart-bepinex/README.md

 - **2**: Toggle Floaty Cart mode - the cart hovers slightly above the ground
 - **3**: Toggle Super Grip mode - the cart won't slide around corners
 - **4**: Toggle Slippery Cart mode - the cart slides like it's on ice

+## Player Tracking Features

+The mod now includes functionality to track and analyze players in the game:

+- Press **F11** to find and track all connected players
+  - Uses PhotonNetwork to identify all players in the current session
+  - Attempts to find their GameObject representations in the scene
+  - Tracks their positions and component details

+- Press **F12** to dump detailed player information to a file
+  - Creates a `player_details.md` file with comprehensive data
+  - Includes player ID, name, position, and components
+  - Lists all children GameObjects and their components

+Player tracking helps understand:
+- How many players are connected to your session
+- What components make up a player character
+- How players are represented in the game world

+This functionality is particularly useful for multiplayer games and understanding player interactions in the game world.

 ## Debugging Tools